-What to do in Queenstown at night?
+What to Do in Queenstown at Night

 Queenstown has a lot to do during the day – A LOT!
 But when the sky gets dark and all the attractions start to close, what’s next?!
 Well, it turns out that the fun doesn’t have to end after dark.
 In fact, you still have many things to do in Queenstown at night!

 1. Party in Queenstown

-2. Unwind in some hot pools
+2. Unwind in Some Hot Pools

 Location: Top of the Skyline Gondola at Bob’s Peak.

-4. Night ski at Coronet Peak
+5. Night Ski at Coronet Peak

 Get in a go-kart and hit the Game Over track!
 Game Over in Frankton teams as an evening and rainy day activity in this indoor entertainment centre.
 Enjoy go-karting, laser tag and heaps of arcade games.
 Game Over is open until 7pm.
 See more rainy day activities like this in the 20 Things to Do in Queenstown on a Rainy Day.

 Location: 14 Red Oaks Drive, Frankton, approximately 8.5km (5 miles) from Queenstown town centre.

-8. Do some stargazing
+8. Do Some Stargazing

 On a clear night, the stars seen from Queenstown are astonishing.
 Skyline Queenstown offers stargazing tours to make use of their high-powered telescope atop the Skyline Gondola.
 Alternatively, hit the road away from the lights of the town and watch as the skies get clearer for stargazing.
 In winter, Queenstown is also often seeing displays of the Southern Lights, a.k.a.
 Aurora Australis.
 Get tips for stargazing in What to Look for When Watching the Stars in New Zealand and The Best Time to See the Milky Way in New Zealand.

 Location: Skyline Gondola or outside Queenstown.

-9. Test your nerve at Fear Factory
+9. Test Your Nerve at Fear Factory

 10. Enter the Sensory Maze